kubeflow/kfp-tekton/samples/trusted-ai/README.md

 dsl-compile-tekton --py trusted-ai.py --output trusted-ai.yaml
 ```

-3. Next, upload the `trusted-ai.yaml` file to the Kubeflow pipeline dashboard to run this pipeline.
+3. Next, upload the `trusted-ai.yaml` file to the Kubeflow pipeline dashboard with Tekton Backend to run this pipeline.

 Below are the metrics definition for this example:
 **Fairness Metrics**